facebookexperimental/moq-encoder-player/README.md

 TODO:
 - Check token in all messages, not just when encoder receives SUBSCRIBE
 - When it drops 100+ audio streams it breaks (I’m guessing I’m trying to send 100 streams at same time hitting browser limit)
-- Report current speed on the UI
+- Fix latency measurement, it is broken (at least after update target)
-- Update docs with new jitter, players,block
+- Add new A/V sync strategy to docs